 How to get there

-To carry on in our series “Who am I – what am I doing?”, our inspiring speaker is Hannah Fry.
+To carry on in our series “Who am I – what am I doing?”, our inspiring speaker is Sarah Bell.
 She’ll be telling us about herself, her career, and her work on the UCL Engineering Exchange and how this is increasing the impact of her research and helping communities.

 We look forward to seeing you there!